2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

 One may try to extend all 2-group structures $k$-linearly, but the main difficulty is that $G_{-1}$ acts on $G_0$ by group automorphism, not algebra automorphism, as required by Peiffer identity.
 As a result, the $kG_0$-bimodule structure on $kG_{-1}$ induced this way, namely

 does not give a bona fide 2-algebra.

 There are several ways to amend this.
 One is to quotient $kG_{-1}$ out by an ideal generated by $yy' - yy'y^{-1}$; this is the method given in \cite{Wagemann+2021}, and is much too trivial for our purposes.
-We are looking for an association $G\rightarrow \cG$ which preserves the equivalence classes.
+We are looking for an association $\mathbb{G}\rightarrow \cA$ which descends to a well-defined map on the equivalence classes.

 We can describe this construction explicitly in the skeletal case.
-Let $G=M\xrightarrow{0}N$ denote a 2-group, we simply extend all structures $k$-linearly {\it except} for the $t$-map.
-We take, instead, the skeletal 2-algebra $\cG=kG$ with $t=0:kM\rightarrow kN$.
-This construction has the desirable property that it preserves the equivalence class. \begin{remark} To see this, we leverage a natural (ring) isomorphism of the Hochschild cohomology $HH^\ast(kN,kN)$ with the group cohomology $H^\ast(N,kN)$ \cite{Siegel:1999}.
+Let $N$ be a finite group and let $M$ denote an Abelian $N$-module.
+Given the skeletal 2-group $\mathbb{G}=M\xrightarrow{0}N$, we extend all structures $k$-linearly {\it except} for the $t$-map.
+We take, instead, the skeletal 2-algebra $\cA=k\mathbb{G}$ with $t=0:kM\rightarrow kN$.
+If the Postnikov class $\tau\in H^3(N,M)$ of $\mathbb{G}$ is non-trivial, then theassociated Hochschild class $\cA=k\mathbb{G}$ is also non-trivial. \begin{remark} In certain cases, the above construction is in fact a bijection.
+To see this, we can leverage a natural (ring) isomorphism of the Hochschild cohomology $HH^\ast(kN,kN)$ with the group cohomology $H^\ast(N,kN)$ \cite{Siegel:1999}.
 If $N$ is Abelian, then